arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistributed1.md

   - `connect-distributed.sh` : Located at /usr/hdp/current/kafka-broker/bin/

 - In distributed mode, the workers need to be able to discover each other and have shared storage for connector configuration and offset data.
-In addition to the usual worker settings, ensure you have configured the following for the cluster:
+Below are some of important parameters we would need to configur

     - `group.id` : ID that uniquely identifies the cluster these workers belong to.
 Make sure this value is not changed between the edge nodes.
     -   `config.storage.topic`: Topic to store the connector and task configuration state in.
     -   `offset.storage.topic`: Topic to store the connector offset state in.
     -   `rest.port`: Port where the REST interface listens for HTTP requests.
+    -  `plugin.path`: Path for the Kafka Connect Plugins

 - In the  `connect-distributed.properties`  file, define the topics that will store the connector state, task configuration state, and connector offset state.
 Modify the parameters in `connect-distributed.properties`  file as shown below.
 Note that we use some of the topics we created earlier.